gjentig4/big_data/README.md

 # Big Data

-This is a brief guide on how to sort and analyze homelessness data using the Pandas library in Python.
+This is a brief guide on how to fck around with the Pandas and other libraries library in Python.

 ## Prerequisites